The French Crop: A Timeless Haircut For Men

 The Details

-Having more of a fringe is ideal for men with long faces or large foreheads.
-As it creates a less severe hairline.
+Having more of a fringe is ideal for men with long faces or large foreheads as it creates a less severe hairline.
 Wearing it sideways at the front is a great way to update a classic and timeless style.
-A surefire way for men to look great in the boardroom or in the bar.
+A surefire way for men to look great in the boardroom or the bar.

 How To Cut The Style

-Your barber should already familiar with the French crop style.
-But, if they aren’t, there are a few things to take into account.
+Your barber should be already familiar with the French crop style.
+But if they aren’t, there are a few things to consider.
 The back and sides are often cut with scissors to gain a soft transition to the hair on top.
-For men with quite thick or curly hair, we recommend a shorter side.
-It offers a modern look with a more drastic transition to the longer hair on top.
+We recommend a shorter side for men with thick or curly hair.
+It offers a modern look with a more drastic transition to longer hair.

 Taking note of your hair thickness will also determine the weight on top.
 Thick hair can look lifeless on top of your head.
 So, ask your barber to use a ‘point cut’ to add texture.
-Those like me that have thinner hair can ask for a ‘blunt cut’.
+Those with thinner hair like me can ask for a ‘blunt cut’.
 It is great at combating hair that sticks up at the crown.

 Styling A French Crop

 With this effortless style, you don’t want it to look too polished.
-Clay’s and pastes can add texture but without removing the freedom of movement.
+Clay and pastes can add texture but without removing the freedom of movement.

-As the hair is scissor cut with a natural finish this style tends to grown out nicely.
+As the hair is scissor cut with a natural finish, this style tends to grow out nicely.
 So, in theory, there are fewer trips to the barber.

-In conclusion, the French crop is a pretty low maintenance hairstyle for men.
-Go as short or as long as you feel comfortable and work with your barber to find an outcome that isn’t going to look best for your hair type and face shape.
+In conclusion, the French crop is a pretty low-maintenance hairstyle for men.
+Go as short or as long as you feel comfortable, and work with your barber to find the best outcome for your hair type and face shape.

 French Crop Gallery